toro-design/toro-design/readme.md

 yarn build:watch

 ## optional
-yarn dev:docs ## this will start the documentation toro.js server and it will automatically detect the changes in the components.
+yarn dev:sb ## this will start the documentation toro.js server and it will automatically detect the changes in the components.

 yarn start:sb ## this will start the storybook server for a faster development and testing.
 ```